opensearch-project/project-website/_posts/2021-10-20-alerting-intro.md

 4. If the corresponding monitor or trigger is deleted, the alert enters into DELETE state and is moved to `.opendistro-alertings-alert-history-*` indices.
 5. If the corresponding trigger conditional evaluates to false in the next monitor execution, then the alert state is moved to COMPLETED.
 Once completed, the alert is stored in the `.opendistro-alertings-alert-history-*` indices.

 By default the alert is stored in the cluster for 60 days, you can change this by using  `plugins.alerting.alert_history_retention_period` setting.
-The complete list of settings can be found at in the [alert settings documentation](https://opensearch.org/docs/monitoring-plugins/alerting/settings/).
+The complete list of settings can be found in the [alert settings documentation](https://opensearch.org/docs/monitoring-plugins/alerting/settings/).

 ## Conclusion